 Although there aren’t necessarily any right or wrong reasons for getting a beard surgery, some reasons are more logical than others.
 For example, a very common and sensible reason for getting a beard implant is to improve self-confidence.
 Confidence is something we all want more of, so anything that can improve it is usually a good idea.

-Can you afford to get a beard hair transplant?
+Can you afford to get a beard transplant?

-If your reasons for getting a beard implant are sound, the next question you need to ask yourself is – Can I afford beard implants?
+If your reasons for getting a beard transplant are sound, the next question you need to ask yourself is – can I afford a beard implants?